 Seek Legal Guidance With Medicaid and VA Benefits Planning

 Because of the ever-changing nature of these government programs, preplanning is becoming more and more important for seniors and their families.
 Mistakes can be time consuming and costly.
 It is wise to seek professional help with Medicaid planning strategies and/or VA pension planning strategies and applications.
-Look for a reputable elder law attorney who has experience with Medicaid and VA benefits in the state where you need care to guide you through applying for these programs.
+Look for a reputable elder law attorney who has experience with Medicaid and VA benefits in your state to guide you through legal and financial preparations and applying for these programs.